Appropriations 101

 What is a continuing resolution?

 A continuing resolution, often referred to as a CR, is a temporary bill that continues funding for all programs based on a fixed formula, usually at or based on the prior fiscal year’s funding levels.
-Congress can pass a CR for all or just some of the appropriations bills.
+Congress can pass a CR for some or all of the appropriations bills.
 CRs can increase or decrease funding and can include “anomalies,” which adjust spending in certain accounts to avoid technical or administrative problems caused by continuing funding at current levels, or for other reasons.
-The Fiscal Responsibility Act includes a penalty for the use of a CR in FY 2025, reducing both the defense and nondefense caps by 1 percent if appropriations bills are not enacted by January 1, 2025, which would take effect by April 30, 2025.
-(A similar penalty and timeline also applied for FY 2024.)

 What happens during a government shutdown?